cta-observatory/lstmcpipe/production_configs/20231017_v0.10.4_seasonal_atmospheres_summer/readme.md

 The goal is to estimate the systematics introduced by using the same average winter atmospheric profile in order to analyse all LST data.

+The config file was created manually, inspired by the configurations of the production 20230927_v0.10.4_crab_tuned.

 Contact : Georgios Voutsinas